Did You Know?

 Bron Studios Inc., a British Columbia film production company, opened a London office for its animation division in 2016.
 The new business helps diversify London's growing digital media sector that includes 300 tech businesses, with 40 in digital media.
 The London studio will help woo talent from across Ontario, as well as grow the industry locally.
 Click here to view the full case study.

 London’s digital creative sector has grown in all aspects.
-The roles and programs have become more diverse and more specialized, and we have certainly benefitted from that growth.Greg Perrier, President and CEO, Autodata Solutions
+The roles and programs have become more diverse and more specialized, and we have certainly benefited from that growth.Greg Perrier, President and CEO, Autodata Solutions

 London Tech Jobs